Ariane van Suchtelen

-Ariane van Suchtelen (born July 12, 1962, in Hengelo, Overijssel) is a Dutch art historian and museum curator, currently at the Mauritshuis.
+Ariane van Suchtelen (born 12 July 1962, Hengelo, Overijssel) is a Dutch art historian and museum curator at the Mauritshuis in The Hague.
+She has curated major exhibitions on Dutch and Flemish art, including projects devoted to Nicolaes Maes, Jan Steen, Jan van Scorel, seventeenth-century self-portraiture, and Dutch flower painting.

-Biography
+Early life and education

-Van Suchtelen is a member of the noble branch of the Van Suchtelen family and a daughter of jhr Mr Jan Peter van Suchtelen (1916–1997) and Machteld van Hattum (1928).
-She is also the sister of visual artist Anna van Suchtelen.
+Van Suchtelen is a member of the noble branch of the Van Suchtelen family and a daughter of jonkheer Mr. Jan Peter van Suchtelen (1916–1997) and Machteld van Hattum (1928), and is the sister of visual artist Anna van Suchtelen.